 - Truth or dare

-You can get really creative with this hen party game to see who knows the most elaborate details about the bride.
+You can get really creative with this hen party ice breaker game to see who knows the most elaborate details about the bride.
 If you are throwing a hen do for a sister or best friend, have the bride fill the sheet out at the same time as the guests and then compare the answers, that way, everyone can join in.
-If you want to make it into a drinking game, ask each guest to take a shot/sip of drink for every wrong answer.
+If you want to make it into a hen party drinking game, ask each guest to take a shot/sip of drink for every wrong answer.

+Are you looking for a hen party game at home?
+Then this is perfect and low budget!
 If you are in the midst of wedding planning, chances are you won’t want to cook a large meal for a big group of people.
 Instead, why not ask guests to bring their favourite food and everyone can enjoy a potluck dinner.
 It’s up to them whether they want it to be homemade or ordered from a restaurant, but it means that everyone can have a buffet of delicious food.